erosb/json-sKema/README.md

 git submodule update
 ```

-Building the project:
+### Building the project:

 `mvn clean package`

+### Building the project and running the official test suite:

+Test annotated with `@Tag("acceptance")` require the test suite to be pulled using:

+`git submodule update --init --recursive`

+Then run the tests:

+`mvn clean verify`

-Building the project without running the official test suite:
+### Building the project without running the official test suite:
 `mvn clean package -Dgroups='!acceptance'`